COMING TO A PUBLIC HEARING

 Clerks and legislators are listening for code language.
 The have a limited time to process all of this.
 Don’t get into philosophical statements UNLESS you can directly tie it to the bill.

 Your testimony should use the language of the bill.
-“HB 5044, which is geared to keeping children safe, is ineffective to keep children safe because healthy children do not spread illness.
+“HB 5468, which is geared to keeping children safe, is overly broad and ineffective to keeping children safe.”

 Listen to your opponents.
 What phrases are they using?
 Look to the wording of the statute and the stated purpose.